 - 1. On the Eclipse menu bar, click File and Import.
-On the Import panel, expand Web, select WAR file and click Next. - 2.
-Specify the WAR file directory, and the target runtime.
-Click Next. - 3.
+On the Import panel, expand Web, select WAR file and click Next. - Specify the WAR file directory, and the target runtime.
+Click Next.
 Import Web libraries if needed.
-Click Finish.

-- 4. Left-click the down arrow following the debug icon on the main tool bar, and select Debug Configurations....
-5. Select Remote Java Application, and click the 'New' button to create a new debug configuration.
-6. Fill in the information about the server:
+Click Finish. - Enclose the down arrow following the debug icon on the main tool bar, and select Debug Configurations...
+Select Remote Java Application, and click the 'New' button to create a new debug configuration.
+Fill in the information about the server: - Name: as desired Project: the WAR file you want to bebug on the server Host: the server's hostname

-Name: as desired Project: the WAR file you want to bebug on the server Host: the server's hostname Port: 5005 (or the appropriate value if the server's debug port has been changed.)
+- Port: 5005 (or the appropriate value if the server's debug port has been changed.) - 7.

-7. Click Debug - 7.
 Click Debug.